dwiepert/naip-w2v2/README.md

 ### Run mode
 * `-m, --mode`: Specify the mode you are running, i.e., whether to run fine-tuning for classification ('finetune'), evaluation only ('eval-only'), or embedding extraction ('extraction').
 Default is 'finetune'.
 * `--freeze`: boolean to specify whether to freeze the base model
-* `--weighted_layer`: boolean to trigger weighted_layers mode
-* `--rand_weight`: boolean to specify whether to randomize weights for initializing hidden state weighted sum
+* `--weighted`: boolean to trigger learning weights for hidden states
+* `--layer`: Specify which model layer (hidden state) output to use.
+Default is -1 which is the final layer.
 * `--embedding_type`: specify whether embeddings should be extracted from classification head (ft) or base pretrained model (pt)

 ### Audio transforms
-* `--resample_rate`: an integer value for resampling.
-Default to 16000
-* `--reduce`: a boolean indicating whether to reduce audio to monochannel.
-Default to True.
-* `--clip_length`: integer specifying how many frames the audio should be.
-Default to 160000.
-* `--trim`: boolean indicating whether to trim silence.
-Default to False.
+see the audio configurations section for which arguments to set

 ### Model parameters
-* `--layer`:  specify which hidden state is being used.
-It can be between -1 and 12.
 * `-pm, --pooling_mode`: specify method of pooling the last hidden layer for embedding extraction.
 Options are 'mean', 'sum', 'max'.
 * `-bs, --batch_size`: set the batch size (default 8)
 * `-nw, --num_workers`: set number of workers for dataloader (default 0)